Last updated September 29, 2023

 Why share this information?

-The PHN uses data and reports from Capacity Tracker to analyse issues and challenges across the region and provide support to practices and facilities.
+The PHN uses data and reports from Capacity Tracker to provide support to practices and facilities and to identify issues and challenges across the region.

-This may be through direct intervention, such as helping to find alternate GP support for a RACF in the event of an emergency Practice shutdown, or by providing advice or connections to a relevant service or organisation.
+This may be through direct intervention - such as helping to find alternate GP support for a RACF in the event of an emergency GP shutdown - or by providing advice or connections to a relevant service or organisation.